1LoafaBread/Visual-Media-Organizer/README.md

 - "Select Folder" button for easy folder selection exploration.

 ## How to Use:
 When ran, you will see three buttons at the bottom left: "Back," "Save," and "Next," each performing its respective action.
-When saving a file, a new directory called "Saved" will be created within the selected folder.
+When saving a file, a new directory called "VMO_Saved" will be created within the selected folder.

 To the right of the 3 buttons there are 2 text lines.
 The bottom text line displays the selected file's name and extension, and the top line indicates "Saved!" when a file is successfully saved.